Trivia for 12 Strong

 - Chris Hemsworth and Elsa Pataky play a couple in the movie.
 They are married, with kids, in real life.

 - The film is based on Doug Stanton's non-fiction book "Horse Soldiers", which tells the story of CIA paramilitary officers and U.S. Special Forces personnel in addition to USAF Combat Controllers, sent to Afghanistan immediately after the 9/11 attacks.
+Among the events covered in the book but not in the film is the Qala-i-Jangi prison uprising, one of the bloodiest battles in the early period of the War in Afghanistan.

 - Navid Negahban, who plays Gen. Dostum, and Numan Acar who plays Mullah Razzanm have both appeared as villains in different seasons of Homeland (2011) and will star together in Aladdin (2019).